WSU-kduncan/ceg3120-Mupatrick/project5/README.md

 	- the hostname changed and unique for each system - Succeed

 5 The deliverable for this part is the CloudFormation template included in your repo folder.
-	- for template check "patrick_template.yml" file
+	- for template check "patrick_template.yml" file [template file](https://github.com/WSU-kduncan/ceg3120-Mupatrick/blob/main/project5/patrick_template.yml)

 		Part 2 - Setup Load Balancing TODOs